simonlindberg/commit-check/README.md

 * Capitalize the subject line
 * Do not punctuation the subject line
 * Seperate the subject line and the body with an empty line

+## Recommended setup

+If you do not already use any git hooks this setup will work nicely.

+1. `mkdir -p ~/.git_template`
+2. `cd ~/.git_template`
+3. `git clone git@github.com:simonlindberg/commit-check.git hooks`
+4. `git config --global init.templatedir '~/.git_template'`

+This creates a templete to be used when a new git repository is initiated with `git init`.
+If you want to enable it into a already existing repository you can do `git init` there aswell.
+This will introduce the hooks to the repo, but it won't overwrite any existing hooks.
+Meaning it will not work if you already use commit related git hooks.